-Scottish Rugby appoints first female referee
+Scottish rugby appoints first female referee

 The interest in officiating came after she attended a Scottish Rugby women’s only refereeing course in October 2015.
 Since then she has refereed at Scottish Tournaments and Rugby Europe competitions.

-Tappe Henning, Scottish Rugby Referee Commissioner, said Davidson’s appointment showed the organisation was keen to get women to into the referring.
+Tappe Henning, Scottish Rugby Referee Commissioner, said Davidson’s appointment showed the organisation was keen to get women into refereeing.

 “As a result of our women and girls’ referee development strategy, implemented at the start of the 2015-16 season, Hollie has developed her officiating on a number of national and international stages.